roura356a/csk/intl.en-US/User Guide/Kubernetes cluster/Security management/Kube-apiserver audit logs.md

 # Kube-apiserver audit logs {#concept_svk_cgf_2fb .concept}

 In a Kubernetes cluster, apiserver audit logs are important for cluster Operation & Maintenance \(O&M\) because they record daily operations of different users.
-This topic describes the apiserver audit log configurations of an Alibaba Cloud Kubernetes cluster, and how to collect and analyze audit logs through Log Service, and how to customize audit log alarm rules.
+This topic describes how to configure the apiserver audit logs of an Alibaba Cloud Kubernetes cluster, and how to collect and analyze audit logs through Log Service, and how to customize audit log alarm rules.

 ## Configurations of apiserver audit logs {#section_edv_5gf_2fb .section}

-Currently, the apiserver audit function is enabled by default when you create a Kubernetes cluster.
+The apiserver audit function is enabled by default when you create a Kubernetes cluster.
 Relevant parameters and description are as follows:

 **Note:** Log on to the Master node, and the directory of the apiserver configuration files is /etc/kubernetes/manifests/kube-apiserver.yaml.